 Set up personal 1:1 meetings with our Entrepreneurs In Residence (EIRs) to discuss your idea further.
 Sign up now for an appointment with an EIR.

-Whether you are looking for cofounders or looking to join a team, come to our team building mixer on November 19, 2013 from 6:30-8:30 PM at the vibrant Mass Challenge Space.
-It will be an exciting opportunity for interested students to meet cofounders, discuss ideas, and engage with the broader entrepreneurial community.
+Whether you are looking for cofounders or looking to join a team, come to our team building mixer on October 30, 2014 from 7:00-8:00 PM in Hive 205.
+It will be an exciting opportunity for interested students to meet cofounders and discuss ideas.
 Or, join our New Venture Competition facebook group to connect with potential team members.

 Need advice on what business entity to form?
 How to protect your intellectual property?
 Through the generosity of several local law firms, including Foley Hoag, Wilmer Hale, Hinckley Allen, Brown Rudnick, and Goodwin Procter, the Rock Center is able to offer legal advice to students developing business plans for the New Venture Competition.
 These half-hour sessions — while no substitute for engaging counsel — can help to identify legal issues and hurdles that may arise and point you to specific issues that might be of concern.
 To set up an appointment time please email the Rock Center.